Homepage > Blank IRS Schedule A 990 or 990-EZ Template

 Fact Name Description

-Purpose The IRS Schedule A (Form 990) or 990-EZ is used by organizations to provide a detailed account of their activities and financial status.
+Purpose The IRS Schedule A (Form 990 or 990-EZ) is used by organizations to provide information about their public charity status and to report their public support.

 Steps to Filling Out IRS Schedule A 990 or 990-EZ

-3. Begin with the basic information.
-Fill in your organization’s name, address, and Employer Identification Number (EIN) at the top of the form.
+2. Begin with the organization’s name and Employer Identification Number (EIN) at the top of the form.

 More About IRS Schedule A 990 or 990-EZ